Find Support Right From the Start

 Get the Support You Need.
 1-844-414-OPKO (6756)

 OPKO Connect, a program developed by the makers of Rayaldee® (calcifediol) extended-release capsules, offers comprehensive support.
-People who have been prescribed Rayaldee can speak with a pharmacist, get help with finding financial assistance for those who qualify, receive support when talking with insurance companies, or obtain a starter supply of medicine for those who qualify.
+People who have been prescribed Rayaldee can speak with a pharmacist, get help with finding financial assistance for those who qualify, or receive support when talking with insurance companies.

 OPKO Connect services are available Monday through Friday, 8 am to 8 pm ET by calling 1-844-414-OPKO (6756).